-Climate Change is Tightening Insurance Markets.
+Climate Change Is Tightening Insurance Markets.
 That’s No Good for the Solar Industry

 In the spring of 2019, the sky in parts of West Texas opened up, in some areas dropping hailstones as big as baseballs, according to the National Weather Service.
-Beyond cracking car windows and damaging rooftops, the hailstorm struck a 180-megawatt solar project developed by 174 Power Global, causing an estimated $70 to $80 million in damages as ice smashed the project’s Hanwha Q Cells panels.
+Beyond cracking car windows and damaging rooftops, the hailstorm struck a 180-megawatt solar project developed by 174 Power Global, causing an estimated $70 million to $80 million in damages as ice smashed the project’s panels, made by Hanwha Q Cells.

 The event got the insurance market’s attention.